visciang/telegram/README.md

 ### Webhook

-This mode interface with the telegram servers via a webhook, best for production use.
+This mode interfaces with the Telegram servers via a webhook, best for production use.
-The app is meant to be served over HTTP, a reverse proxy should be plance in front of it, facing the public network over HTTPS.
+The app is meant to be served over HTTP, a reverse proxy should be placed in front of it, facing the public network over HTTPS.
 Refer to the `Telegram.Webhook` module docs for more info.

 ## Dispatch model

-We can define stateless / statefull bot.
+We can define stateless / stateful bot.

 * A stateless Bot has no memory of previous conversations, it just receives updates, process them and so on.

-* A statefull Bot instead can remember what happened in the past.
+* A stateful Bot instead can remember what happened in the past.
 The state here refer to a specific chat, a conversation (chat_id) between a user and a bot "instance".

 ## Bot behaviours

 * `Telegram.Bot`: works with the **stateless async** dispatch model
-* `Telegram.ChatBot`: works with the **statefull chat** dispatch model
+* `Telegram.ChatBot`: works with the **stateful chat** dispatch model

 ## Logging

-The library attach two metadata fields to the internal logs: [:bot, :chat_id].
+The library attaches two metadata fields to the internal logs: [:bot, :chat_id].
-If your app run more that one bot these fields can be included in your logs (ref. to the Logger config) to clearly identify and "trace" every BOT message flow.
+If your app runs more that one bot these fields can be included in your logs (ref. to the Logger config) to clearly identify and "trace" every bot's message flow.

 # Sample app